Atree989/hadoop/README.txt

   Hadoop Core uses the SSL libraries from the Jetty project written by mortbay.org.
-  Hadoop Yarn Server Web Proxy uses the BouncyCastle Java cryptography APIs written by the Legion of the Bouncy Castle Inc.
+  Hadoop Yarn Server Web Proxy uses the BouncyCastle Java